MANCHESTER CENTER

 Los Angeles' Fred J. Russell bought MANCHESTER CENTER in 1966.
 At this time, the complex was still open-air in configuration.
 A fully-enclosed and air-conditioned block of stores, known as the MANCHESTER MALL, was added north of the MANCHESTER CENTER Sears.
 MANCHESTER MALL housed seventeen stores and services, including a Safeway supermarket and single-screen movie theater.
 This venue, the General Cinema Corporation Manchester Mall Cinema, debuted on December 21, 1967.

+The MANCHESTER CENTER Sears was expanded into a 216,000 square foot store in 1972-'73.
 On October 8, 1978, a 20 million dollar mall expansion got underway, which was designed by Fresno's Bode & Bode Architects.
 The (45,000 square foot) East Promenade structure was demolished.
 A 2-level (86,000 square foot) Gottschalks was built, which commenced operation on October 27, 1979.
 The renovation's second phase enclosed shopping concourses and added a second retail level.
 An 8-bay Food Court was installed in the new upper floor.

 When construction dust settled, MANCHESTER CENTER covered approximately 682,200 leasable square feet and contained seventy-nine tenant spaces.
 Stores added as part of the remodeling included Grodin's men's wear, Granat Brothers Jewelers, Malin's Shoes, Baskin-Robbins ice cream and Valley Sports.
 Joseph Magnin assumed a vacant Woolworth space on September 10, 1980.
 A second expansion -costing 8 million dollars- was undertaken in August 1988.
 The mall proper was extended northward, taking out Dayton Avenue and connecting the existing Sears into the complex.

 By this time, shopping alternatives in the "Mid Valley" included FRESNO MALL (1964) {a downtown redevelopment}, FASHION FAIR MALL (1970) {1.6 miles northeast, in Fresno}, SIERRA VISTA MALL (1988) {5 miles northeast, in Clovis} and -eventually- RIVER PARK (1997) {4 miles north, also in Fresno}.

 All of the commercial competition took its toll on MANCHESTER CENTER.
 The Liberty House location was shuttered, with Home Express taking up shop on the first level and a Gottschalks Clearance Center opening on the second.
 These stores were short-lived.

-Beverly Hills-based Omninet Properties acquired the struggling facility in 2011.
+Beverly Hills-based Omninet Properties acquired the struggling complex in 2011.
 In May 2015, they released details of a major renovation and repositioning.
 Under this plan, the interior and exterior of the complex would be thoroughly rebuilt.
 An indoor Dining Court and gourmet grocery (in the old Rhodes building) were included in the prospectus.

 Ground was broken in September 2016.
-The first phase of the project, a freestanding strip center housing Chipotle Mexican Grill and two additional eateries, was completed in mid-2017.
+The first phase of the project, a freestanding strip center housing Chipotle Mexican Grill, was completed in mid-2017.
 At the same time, Sears downsized its store into a 132,000 square foot section.
 The northern end of the building was reconfigured as five store spaces.
+Sears ended up closing for good on February 2, 2020.
+Businesses in two of the five store spaces opened soon after.
+A (21,000 square foot) dd's discounts rang up its first sale on September 25, 2021.
+A (23,500 square foot) Ross Dress for Less began business on October 9th.

 MANCHESTER CENTER now covered approximately 1,023,800 leasable square feet and contained around fifty-one stores and services.
 Among there were Azkara, El Rodeo, Sally Beauty Supply, Footlocker, K's Sportswear, Studio 58 and a campus for UEI College.